ShiningRush/goreq/README.md

 ---

-I have been using [gorequest](https://github.com/parnurzeal/gorequest) before, but the following pain points were found during use:
+I have been using [gorequest](https://github.com/parnurzeal/gorequest) before, but there are some pain points as beblow:
 - When using this library to call between services, it is impossible to insert some common processing logic.
 For example, the server usually return fields like `code`, and the client needs to check whether its value is validated
 - Maybe cause concurrency problems (share one agent)
 - Use short connection by default